DataONEorg/dataone-web/README.md

   - The file `theme/dataone/assets/styles.scss` imports all `scss` files that are contained within the subdirectories of `themes/dataone/layouts/partials/blocks` (or whichever path `blockDir` is set to in `config.yaml`).
 This allows us to store all files required for each block in the same directory (e.g. `blockname/blockname.html` and `blockname/blockname.scss`).

-#### Forestry.io
+#### Forestry.io (⚠️ deprecated)

-Each block has associated `.yaml` documentation stored in the `.forestry/front_matter/templates` directory.
-The forestry front matter documentation is basically a schema for each block.
+Historically, we uses the git-backed CMS [Forestry.io](https://forestry.io/docs/welcome/), a service which is no longer available.
+The content in the `.forestry/` directory is no longer used, however, the forestry front matter is basically a schema for each block.
 It describes each variable used in a block.

 ### II.
 Block pages